 A grand regal Medici hunting mansion in the Tuscan Countryside

-Built on a hill of olive trees and vineyard overlooking the valley that connects Florence to Lucca, the villa has retained its original architectural beauty and serenity.
-The entire Estate has been carefully restored and improved upon by the present owner, a Prince whose family bought the property more than two hundred years ago.
-All the rooms are decorated with antique furniture and paintings, Venetian glass chandeliers and Persian carpets while all the bathrooms have been recently renewed.
+Built on a hill of olive trees and vineyards overlooking the valley that connects Florence to Lucca, the villa has retained its original architectural beauty and serenity.
+The entire estate has been carefully restored and improved upon by the present owner, a prince whose family bought the property more than 200 years ago.

 Guests have the chance to reside in such a unique and truly special atmosphere while enjoying the enchanting Italian garden, the beautiful park, the numerous bedrooms and the large swimming pool.

 The villa is 40 minutes by car from the international airports of Florence and Pisa and 10 minutes from the railway station of Montecatini Terme.